In this article, we are going to cover everything you need to know about ALDH2 Deficiency, including symptoms and treatment.

 A team of researchers headed by Bing Su, a geneticist at the Kunming Institute of Zoology, conducted a study to identify the source of this genetic ALDH2 deficiency.

 The team searched for ALDH2 deficiency in 2,275 people across China representing 38 different ethnic groups.
-They reported that 99% of the people in the southeast region of China had ALDH2 deficiency, with less prevalence seen in western China and Tibet.
+They reported that 99% of the people in the southeast region of China had the problem, with less prevalence seen in western China and Tibet.

-Notably, the team found a strong geographical correlation between regions with a high prevalence of ALDH2 deficiency and archaeological sites in China where rice had been domestically cultivated thousands of years ago.
+Notably, the team found a strong geographical correlation between regions with a high prevalence of this issue and archaeological sites in China where rice had been domestically cultivated thousands of years ago.
 The geographical correlation suggests the potential of a culture-wide dietary catalyst for the gene mutation that causes ALDH2 deficiency.

-The symptoms of ALDH2 deficiency can vary depending on the one's sensitivity to the environmental toxin not being broken down.
+The ALDH2 deficiency symptoms can vary depending on the one's sensitivity to the environmental toxin not being broken down.

 In the case of alcohol, the specific toxin not being broken down in ALDH2 deficient individuals is acetaldehyde.

-When acetaldehyde enters the body it provokes a histamine release that can cause any of the following short-term symptoms:
+When acetaldehyde enters the body it provokes a histamine release that can cause any of the following short-term ALDH2 deficiency symptoms:

 - Erythema - redness of the skin caused by increased blood flow to superficial capillaries in the face, neck and upper body.